Is a Non-Verbal Learning Disability Making it Difficult to Adjust to a Career, Relationships and Life in General?

 As a therapist, I have worked with individuals presenting with a variety of different life circumstances and challenges.
-I expect that we may work on several different topics throughout the course of our time working together.
+I expect that we may work on several different topics throughout the course of therapy.
 However, I will always maintain a sensitivity and understanding of NVLD, and how it may impact you in a variety of different life areas

 With help, you can take some empowering steps to finding true professional and social success.
-Please give me a call for a free 15-minute phone call.
+Please give me a call for a free 15-minute phone call Contact.
 I am happy to answer any questions you may have about NVLD and my practice.